-Similarly, antibiotics may be prescribed if a fungal, bacterial, or mycobacterial infection is triggering your cough.
+Similarly, antibiotics may be prescribed if a fungal, bacterial, or mycobacterial infection is triggering your cough, verses a viral infection.
 If you have acid reflux that contributes to your chronic cough, you may need to take acid blockers, which will block acid production in your stomach.

 Coughing becomes an emergency when it is accompanied by symptoms such as any of the following:

 These symptoms can indicate more serious medical emergencies like pneumonia and should be taken care of immediately.